ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 This document defines the DATAGRAM capsule type (see {{iana-types}} for the value of the capsule type).
-This capsule allows an endpoint to send an HTTP Datagram over an HTTP stream.
+This capsule allows an endpoint to send an HTTP Datagram on a stream using the Capsule Protocol.
 This is particularly useful when using a version of HTTP that does not support QUIC DATAGRAM frames.

 ~~~